ipr-cnrs/pkg_utils/README.md

 * Set the default configuration file for *updatedb* and update the database for Mlocate with an handler.
 * Ensure to not scan some path, directories and filesystem.

+### Installer log files

+* Debian installer log all the installation in `/var/log/installer`.
+* If a system is stable, you should removed these log files.
+* After 4 weeks (by default) this role will remove it.

 ## Development